sahaviev/frontend-project-lvl1/README.md

 npm install -g hexlet-brain-games-rail
 ```

-## ASCIINEMA example of brain games
+## Example of brain games running with ASCIINEMA
 Brain even game suggest you determine if the number is even or not.
 Run:
 ```
 brain-even